seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 Should he make me
-Live, like Diana’s priest, betwixt cold sheets,
+Live, like Diana's priest, betwixt cold sheets,
 Whiles he is vaulting variable ramps,
 In your despite, upon your purse?
 Revenge it.
 I dedicate myself to your sweet pleasure,